Forest of Ae

 Time for a bite to eat?

-You’ll find delicious refreshments at the Ae café on site, as well as toilets, a bike shop and bike hire.
+You’ll find delicious refreshments at the Ae café on site, as well as toilets, showers, a bike shop (closed on Wednesdays) and bike hire.
+Opening hours are:

 There are also places to eat and drink at nearby Ae village, or a bit farther afield at Dumfries, Moffat and Thornhill.